Truth Or Dare ~ Mena-Region and Europe Towards A More Inclusive Dialogue

 We will engage in a ‘hard talk’ on what is the ‘heart’ of the rule of law?
 Is it merely a set of procedures to settle conflicts or does a well-functioning rule of law also require a minimum level of mutual understanding and shared values?
 And if it is the latter: what are the basic values underpinning the rule of law?
 How will our current conflicts play out given the state of the ‘rule of law’?
 What practical future are we looking at?

-Ad Melkert, politician, councillor, Independent advisor, board director; Abderrahim Kassou, conseil national des droits de l’ homme and Sameh Khader, Director General of the Mahmoud Darwish Museum
+Speakers: Ad Melkert, politician, councillor, Independent advisor, board director; Abderrahim Kassou, conseil national des droits de l’ homme and Sameh Khader, Director General of the Mahmoud Darwish Museum.

 Epilogue: Truth 20.30-21.30 h.